hypo69/hypo/pytest/gemini - set 3/en/src/templates/_examples/header.md

 4. **`test_path_manipulation`:** Tests path combination.

-5. **Error Handling (Exception Testing):** The example now demonstrates using `pytest.raises` to test if functions correctly handle exceptions, which is crucial for robustness.
+5. **Error Handling (Exception Testing):** The example now demonStartes using `pytest.raises` to test if functions correctly handle exceptions, which is crucial for robustness.

 6. **Mocking (Optional but often necessary):** For more complex tests (e.g., interacting with external resources), you'll likely need to mock (simulate) parts of your code using libraries like `unittest.mock` or `pytest-mock` to isolate your tests and prevent external dependencies from interfering.